- About Extension

 Fryer commission announces annual youth contest

-CORVALLIS - The Oregon Fryer Commission's sixth annual Youth Pen of Fryers Contest will be held on Saturday, June 28, at the Polk County Fairgrounds in Rickreall.
-Oregon youth under 20 years of age as of June 28 are eligible to participate in this statewide contest.
+CORVALLIS - The Oregon Fryer Commission's seventh annual Youth Pen of Fryers Contest will be held on Saturday, June 19, at the Polk County Fairgrounds in Rickreall, and registration must be completed by April 8.

-Prizes will include a total purse of $3,000 in savings bonds, as well as medals and ribbons for the top 10 contestants in each category.
+Prizes will include a total purse of $3,350 in savings bonds, as well as medals, rosettes, and ribbons for contestants through the top 10 in each category.
 The top three pens will receive trophies and prize money of $500, $300, and $200, respectively.
 Prize money for the top three pens in three age classes will be $100, $75, and $50.

-The fifth annual Oregon Poultry Olympics, games and activities for contestants, will be held during the judging and scoring.
+The annual Oregon Poultry Olympics – which include games and activities for contestants – will be held during the judging and scoring.
 The Oregon Fryer Commission will provide a barbecued chicken lunch for contestants and their families.

-For information about the contest, and to receive a registration form, contact Hermes at 541-737-2254, or by e-mail: James.Hermes@oregonstate.edu.
+Information about the contest and to receive a registration form contact Hermes at 541-574-6534, or by e-mail at James.Hermes@oregonstate.edu.